MosingiA/Guest-list/README.md

 ## Technologies Used

 - HTML5 for structure
-- CSS3 for styling
+- CSS for styling
-- Vanilla JavaScript (ES6) for DOM manipulation and functionality
+- JavaScript for DOM manipulation and functionality

 ---